airtai/fastagency/docs/docs/en/user-guide/api/code_injection/index.md

 ![User Input](./images/user_input.png)

-Once the user provides the information, the agent executes the `get_balance` function with both parameters securely injected into the function using the [**`inject_params`**](../../../api/fastagency/api/code_injection/inject_params.md) mechanism, ensuring the token is not exposed to the LLM.
+Once the user provide them, the agent executes the `get_balance` function with both parameters securely injected into the function using the [**`inject_params`**](../../../api/fastagency/api/code_injection/inject_params.md) mechanism, ensuring these parameters are not exposed to the LLM.

 The agent processes the request, retrieves the user's balance, and provides a summary of the results without compromising sensitive data.